Kalatz/de_dust2-pathfinding/README.md

 ### RRT* Smooth Path
 ![Alt text](https://github.com/Kalatz/de_dust2-pathfinding/blob/main/Plots/Pathsmooth%20RRT%20star.png)

-### Observations:
+### Observations
 - The algorithms take much longer to run on the random graph.
 That is normal due to its size.

--  Something i found very interesting is that the path searched area (red lines) on the random PRM look awfully similar with the RRT searched area.
+-  Something I found very interesting is that the path searched area (red lines) on the random PRM look awfully similar with the RRT searched area.

--  RRT algorithms take longer to run which is normal considering the way new expansions are chossen an how many are rejected.
+-  RRT algorithms take longer to run which is normal considering the way new expansions are chosen and how many are rejected.